fenio/ugly-nas/README.md

 Note: Don't try to use HDD instead of SDD with my power supply setup... it won't work almost for sure.

-After running some power usage tests it seems that additional case shouldn't require external PSU and should be able to use power from Odroid.
-I've just ordered some splitters/connectors and next week will try to get rid of extra PSU.

 ### Does it support ECC?

 No. It can't.